camcallahan/general-log2-assets/socketSystem/README.md

 Included in the root of the textures folder is some item Atlases made available on the Grimrock forums, to differentiate the 2d gems a little bit.
 Akroma's icons: http://www.grimrock.net/forum/viewtopic.php?f=22&t=8058

+NOTE: The gems currently have another Counter component in them named "treasureclass" that is unrelated to the socketSystem.